AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 If more than one parameter is used, parameters must be separated by commas.

-If more than one option is specified for the gnatcheck invocation, a new option overrides the previous one(s).

-The ``+RIdentifier_Prefixes`` option (with no parameter) enables checks for all the name prefixes specified by previous options used for this rule.
-If no prefix is specified, the rule is not enabled.
+The ``+RIdentifier_Prefixes`` option (with no parameter) does not create a new instance for the rule; thus, it has no effect on the current GNATcheck run.

-The ``-RIdentifier_Prefixes`` option (with no parameter) disables all the checks but keeps all the prefixes specified by previous options used for this rule.

 There is no default prefix setting for this rule.
 All checks for name prefixes are case-sensitive